PrathamChoreria/MITWPU_NT_Team-5_Intern_Currency/README.md

 5. Numpy

 **Process**
-We had preprocessed the data and found out the null values and filled the null values with its preceding date's value.
+1. We have preprocessed the data and found out the null values and filled the null values with its preceding date's value.

 **Setup**
 1. All your excel files, requirements.txt and all .py files must be in the present source current working directory.